 In some instances, you may want to republish an old post.
-If you do, there are a few options you can use to do this:
+If so, there are a few different options you can choose:

 Edit Post Date And Time

 You can reschedule your post by editing the date and the time the post was published.
-Enter a new date (and time) and click Schedule.
+Enter a future date and time, then click Schedule.

 When the scheduled time arrives, the post will move from its current place in your timeline to the most recent spot on your blog and display the new date and time.
-The link for the post will also change to reflect the new publication date.
+The post link will also change to reflect the new publication date.